 USES: Ibandronate is used to prevent and treat certain types of bone loss (osteoporosis).
 Osteoporosis causes bones to become thinner and break more easily.
 Your chance of developing osteoporosis increases after menopause, as you age, or if you take corticosteroid medications (such as prednisone) for long periods.

 This medication works by slowing bone loss to help maintain strong bones and reduce the risk of broken bones (fractures).
 Ibandronate belongs to a class of medications called bisphosphonates.

 HOW TO USE: Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start using ibandronate and each time you get another dose.
-If you have any questions, consult your doctor or pharmacist.
+If you have any questions, ask your doctor or pharmacist.

-Use this medication regularly in order to get the most benefit from it.
+Use this medication regularly to get the most benefit from it.
 It is important to keep receiving this medication even if you feel well.
 Most people with osteoporosis do not have symptoms.
 Remember to receive it every 3 months.
 It may help to mark your calendar with a reminder.
 Talk to your doctor about the risks and benefits of long-term use of this medication.